SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Soon after, Applejack and Rainbow walked over to Pinkie and Fluttershy.

-“I’ve got to get goin’ too, sugar cube, I’ve got a few chores around the farm that need doin’ before the day's end,” Applejack said.
+“I’ve got to get goin’ too sugar cube, I’ve got a few chores around the farm that need doin’ before the day's end,” Applejack said.

 Pinkie hugged Applejack, saying, “It’s okay, thanks for coming.”